 The active medical staff at Seattle Children’s Hospital is comprised of over 1,200 physicians and other providers.
 They represent all of the pediatric medical and surgical specialties – general pediatrics as well as family practice.

-Approximately 500 of the members of the medical staff are based at Seattle Children’s.
-Through our formal affiliation with the University of Washington School of Medicine (UWSOM), most of our hospital-based physicians hold appointments at the UWSOM and are employed by Children's University Medical Group, the Children's and UWSOM practice plan.
+Approximately 600 of the members of the medical staff are based at Seattle Children’s.
+Through our formal affiliation with the University of Washington School of Medicine (UWSOM), most of our hospital-based physicians hold appointments at the UWSOM and are employed by Children’s University Medical Group, the Seattle Children's and UWSOM practice plan.

-Within the Departments of Medicine and Surgery are divisions representing a full spectrum of sub-specialties, which you can explore in the Clinics and Programs section our of site.
+Within the Departments of Medicine and Surgery are divisions representing a full spectrum of subspecialties, which you can explore in the Clinics and Programs section of our site.

 Medical Staff Leadership

 Seattle Children’s medical staff leadership includes medical staff officers; department directors; division and clinic chiefs; inpatient services directors; medical education directors; and coordinators and medical staff and hospital committee chairs.

 Elected Medical Staff Officers